activecollab/jobsqueue/README.md

 }

 $queue = new MySql($database_link);

+// Not required but gives you flexibility with failure handling
 $queue->onJobFailure(function(Job $job, Exception $reason) {
   throw new Exception('Job ' . get_class($job) . ' failed', 0, $reason);
 });